tinverse/tsm/README.md

                  ClockedTransition<Y2, G1>>;
 };
 ```
-We've defined the traits for emergency override above.
+We've defined the contexts for emergency override above.
 Simply, it cycles through each state at 5s.
-Here is the trait with both these traits:
+Here is the TrafficLightHsmContext with two sub-contexts:

 ```cpp
 struct TrafficLightHsmContext {